 - Thyroid hormone tailored to your specific needs to supply adequate T3 and T4 if necessary.

 Understand that it takes years for antibodies to destroy the thyroid and if caught early, many people with Hashimoto’s may not need thyroid medication.
-Most traditional healthcare practitioners do not measure antibodies.
+Although, most traditional healthcare practitioners do not measure antibodies.

-A functional medicine doctor will not only measure antibodies to the thyroid and its proteins, but they will also measure the free hormone levels of free T4 and the conversion of T4 to the more active hormone that gets into the cell nucleus, free T3.
-Knowing these levels as well as the presence of thyroid antibodies can allow them to adjust your diet to decrease antibody production and tailor the dose of T3 and T4 hormone if needed.
+Moreover, a functional medicine doctor will measure antibodies to the thyroid and its proteins.
+In addition, they will also measure the free hormone levels.
+Therefore, of free T4 and the conversion of T4 to the more active hormone that gets into the cell nucleus, free T3.
+Knowing these levels as well as the presence of thyroid antibodies can allow them to adjust your diet.
+However, to decrease antibody production and tailor the dose of T3 and T4 hormone if needed.

 The immune response can be modulated to spare your thyroid.
 Possibly the development of other autoimmune disorders as well as the symptoms of hypothyroidism.
 If you are interested in a functional medicine approach to thyroid disorders, listen to the webinar The 6 Overlooked Causes of Hashimoto’s & Thyroid Symptoms and How to Treat Them Naturally Using Functional Medicine, and sign up for a free, no obligation clarity call to see if functional medicine is right for you.
 It’s up to you to take the next step.
 There is help and hope.